CBID2/Blog-posts/clqfy2py9000008l55jxk5mb3.md

 ## An Unexpected Surprise

-I was doing my usual GitHub scroll when a ping from LinkedIn grabbed my attention.
+I was doing my usual scrolling on GitHub when a ping from LinkedIn grabbed my attention.
 It was Quincy Larson sharing his list of [Top Open Source Contributors for 2023](https://www.freecodecamp.org/news/top-open-source-contributors-2023/) on freeCodeCamp News.
 As I casually flicked through the article, something in the **Publication Top Contributors'** section jumped out at me:

 ![Screenshot of the Publication Contributor's section where my name is circled in red.](https://cdn.hashnode.com/res/hashnode/image/upload/v1703203154196/f3eba18c-3bd3-406f-9c89-0c61dba512b3.png align="center")